Sleeqer/nestjs-saas-boilerplate/README.md

 By default, the application comes with a config module that can read in every environment variable from the `.env` file.

-**APP_ENV**  - the application environment to execute as, either in development or production.
+**APPLICATION_ENV** - the application environment to execute as, either in development or production.
 Determines the type of logging options to utilize.
 Options: `dev` or `prod`.

-**APP_URL**  - the base URL for the application.
+**APPLICATION_URL** - the base URL for the application.
 Made mainly to showcase the power of `ConfigService` and can be removed as it doesn't serve any other purpose

 **WEBTOKEN_SECRET_KEY** - the secret key to encrypt/decrypt web tokens with.
 Make sure to generate a random alphanumeric string for this.

 **WEBTOKEN_EXPIRATION_TIME** - **the time in seconds** indicating when the web token will expire; by default, it's 2400 seconds which is 40 mins.

 **DB_TYPE** - the type of [database connection to use](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md).